elugens/hello-javascript/docs/additional-questions/regular-expressions/capturing-groups-in-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Named groups is the process of capturing the text matched by “regex” into the group “name”.
-The name can contain letters and numbers but must start with a letter.
-These can be achieved by putting `?&#8249;name&#8250;` immediately after the opening parentheses.
-Named groups are perfect for extremely complex patterns that need to split hairs (filter) amongst a group of names.
+  <div><strong>Interview Response:</strong> Named groups are the process of capturing the text matched by “regex” into the group “name”.
+The name can contain letters and numbers but must start with a letter, and these get achieved by putting `?&#8249;name&#8250;` immediately after the opening parentheses.
+Named groups are perfect for highly complex patterns that need to split hairs (filter) amongst a group of names.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />